ruixman/easyOneFrame2/src/main/webapp/assets/global/plugins/bootstrap-pwstrength/README.md

 * __usernameField__:

-  Default: `"#username"` (String)
+  Default: `"#loginName"` (String)

-  The username field to match a password to, to ensure the user does not use the same value for their password.
+  The loginName field to match a password to, to ensure the user does not use the same value for their password.

 * __userInputs__: